 As the name suggests, car finance is money you can borrow to help you buy a car.
 They are usually offered by car dealers but you can also get them from other finance companies, so it is best to look around before you commit.
-We've taken the hard work out of shopping around for the best deal, tailored to meet your requirements - use our form to apply for a car loan with Oink Money today.Get An Instant Decision
+We've taken the hard work out of shopping around for the best deal, tailored to meet your requirements - use our form to apply for a car loan through Oink Money today.Get An Instant Decision

 There are different types of car finance loans available, depending on your needs and current situation.
 They can be either general or personal loans depending who you take out a loan with, and some lenders will ask to guarantee the funds against the value of the vehicle.
 You may not always be able to borrow the whole amount required to purchase the vehicle as the lender may only wish to loan you what they think the car is worth.
 Most loans run from around 1 to 5 years but it can vary depending on your needs and individual providers may offer different products.